The History of The Russian Tea Room

 Interior Design

 Stepping into The Russian Tea Room is like entering a different era.
 The interior design is a masterful blend of opulence and comfort.
 Rich red velvet banquettes, gold-leaf accents, and crystal chandeliers create an atmosphere of timeless elegance.
 Each room is adorned with Russian art and artifacts, transporting guests to a bygone era of imperial grandeur.
+Russian Tea Room photos often showcase this stunning decor, enticing visitors from around the world.

 The Bear Lounge